I5UCC/VRCImmersiveImmobilize/README.md

 Workaround for the remote IK jitter issue in VRChat when using full body tracking. <br>

 This functions similarly to [SouljaVR/AutoImmobilizeOSC](https://github.com/SouljaVR/AutoImmobilizeOSC) while not using the controllers touch capacitors to trigger immobilization, but rather the state of movement on both sticks.
-Hence working around the problem while having less noticeable inconveniniences (at least in my opinion)
+Hence working around the problem while having less noticeable inconveniences (at least in my opinion)

 This project also features an easy installer Script in Unity.